Beatle Bingo Review

 The Dragonfish Network is a decent option when it comes to playing bingo online.
 It offers a number of deposit options and enough bingo rooms and slots to occupy most players.
 However there's a lot of choice for players and this is where Beatle rolls over.
 With the emergence of no wagering sites like Sailor and Bounce plus brands like Wink and 888 Ladies blurring into the network, it's hard to make a good case for Beatle.

 The main positives for joining this brand is that you get a few days of free bingo (no deposit needed) and can pick up a new first deposit offer.
+The fact that you can get a welcome bonus with just a £5 minimum deposit is another positive for Beatle Bingo.
 Beyond that then it's a case of the usual offers and games.